appsody/website/content/docs/stacks/stack-structure.md

 ```

 The structure above is then processed when you build a stack, to generate a Docker image for the stack, along with tar files of each of the templates, which can then all be stored/referenced in a local or public appsody repo.
 Refer to the section on [Building and Testing Stacks](/docs/stacks/build-and-test.md) for more details.
-The appsody client can then access such a repo, to use the stack to initiate local development.
+The appsody CLI can then access such a repo, to use the stack to initiate local development.

 As described in the first section, the stack (in conjunction with the Appsody software) has different responsibilities, depending on which mode of operation is being carried out.
 To understand how the stack operates, we will delve into each of these scenarios separately, including the initial work required to initialize the project.
 One of things that can initially cause confusion when looking at the source of an appsody stack is that there are two Docker files.
 These are independant of each other - one is used to build the initial stack image (`Dockerfile-stack`) and one to build the final application image (`Dockerfile`).
 These are both described as we examine the scenarios.